Geromics/covcheck/README.md

       --verbose, -v

-The only formal requirements (`requirements.txt`) are for testing, which is done by:
+The only formal requirements (`requirements.txt`) are for testing:

+    pip install -r requirements.txt

+which is done by:

-    python3 -m pytest -v --cov .
+    python3 -m pytest -v .

 Note, project dependncies are **not** managed by a high level tool